Integrations in Multiple Regions

 and flows

-sections, which outline the old and new names of config variables and flows, respectively.
+sections, which specify the old and new names of config variables and flows, respectively.

 configPages: